Drug information

 Phase: 2b

-Status: This study is currently recruiting participants.
+Status: This study is ongoing, but not recruiting participants.

-Study Purpose: The purpose of this open-label study is to evaluate the safety and efficacy of IV VH3810109 and SC VH3810109 with recombinant human hyaluronidase PH20 (rHuPH20), each in combination with intramuscular (IM) cabotegravir.
+Study Purpose: The purpose of this open-label study is to evaluate the safety and efficacy of IV VH3810109 and SC VH3810109 with recombinant human hyaluronidase PH20 (rHuPH20), each in combination with intramuscular (IM) long-acting cabotegravir.
 Experimental interventions will be compared to standard of care ART.

 Study Population:

-• Participants are adults with HIV who have been on an uninterrupted ART regimen for at least 6 months prior to screening.
+- Participants are adults with HIV who have been on an uninterrupted ART regimen for at least 6 months prior to screening.
 Any prior changes to ART must not have been done due to treatment failure.

-• Participants are not currently on cabotegravir or fostemsavir and have no previous exposure to cabotegravir.
+- Participants are not currently on cabotegravir or fostemsavir and have no previous exposure to cabotegravir.

-• Participants have HIV RNA <50 copies/mL at screening and have had HIV RNA <50 copies/mL in the 12 months prior to screening.
+- Participants have HIV RNA <50 copies/mL at screening and have had HIV RNA <50 copies/mL in the 12 months prior to screening.
 Participants have CD4 counts ≥350 cells/mm3.17

 Adverse Events